aka-shinu/Autobotwa/README.md

 ## Features

-The website includes multiple service offerings with dedicated pages for car rental, luxury cars, and logistics.
-The homepage features a hero section with animated car transitions, destination showcases, travel car listings with filtering capabilities, YouTube video integration, testimonials, and an interactive memories story section.
-The logistics section includes detailed service information, coverage areas, and story-based presentations.
-All pages are fully responsive and include smooth animations powered by Framer Motion and Three.js.
+The platform includes multiple service sections with rich user experiences such as an animated hero section with advanced transitions, interactive showcases with category-based filtering, integrated YouTube video embeds, and testimonial layouts.
+It also features scroll-driven storytelling powered by Scrollama, an immersive “memories/story” experience with motion effects, and a 3D globe visualization within the logistics and coverage section.
+All components are fully responsive, supported by smooth animations across pages, and follow a consistent design system built on reusable UI blocks.

 ## Tech Stack